chrisjgilbert/mix-manager/README.md

 ```
 As a music fan
-So I can listen to the mixes I have saved
+So I can get rid of mixes after I have listened to them
-I would like to be able to stream the audio
+I would like to be able to delete them from my saved listed
 ```

 ```